-The EM Nova Fellowship is a student-led 501(c)3 managed by six fellows who program, produce, and perform two evening-length performances, one community engagement experience, and two board meetings, overseen by the EM Department and NEC Administration.
+The EM Nova Fellowship is a student-led music presenter managed by five fellows who program, produce, and perform two evening-length performances, one community engagement experience, and two board meetings, overseen by the EM Department and NEC Administration.

-The six-fellow team consists of two executive co-directors, one each from the classical and Jazz/CI departments, and four department directors each responsible for one area of nonprofit leadership.
-The fellows work together to design two concert performance experiences; each fellow also works under the tutelage of their counterpart within the NEC administration in their particular area of responsibility.
+The team is comprised of five roles, each responsible for one area of nonprofit leadership.
+The fellows work together to develop an artistic mission and design two concert performance experiences and community engagement activity that fulfills it; each fellow also works under the tutelage of their counterpart within the NEC administration in their particular area of responsibility.

 The EM Nova Fellows have access to a discretionary budget to hire additional NEC student musicians and pay costs related to venue booking, promotion, or concert materials.
 Fellows are responsible for all concert planning and production including but not limited to performing, producing, marketing, ticket sales, additional personnel hiring, and all patron services.